 Her performance of Carl Weber’s Clarinet Concerto No. 2 in E♭ major, Op.
 74 with the Symphony Orchestra of RTV Slovenia under the baton of conductor Rene Gulikers, in 2007 received a new award from the Academy of Music.

-Now Nadja DRAKSLAR PETRAČ works as a clarinet professor at the School of Music Kočevje and the Litija Music School and devotes herself to her own sons.
+Now Nadja DRAKSLAR PETRAČ works as a clarinet professor at the School of Music Kočevje and the Litija Music School and devotes herself to her sons.

 Sources